-- Read these (above) four from the beginning to the end, to link them, 20 times.
+- Recite these (above) four from the beginning to the end, to link them, 20 times.

-- Read from the fifth verse to the eighth verse 20 times to consolidate between them
+- Recite from the fifth verse to the eighth verse 20 times to consolidate between them

-- Read from the first verse to the eighth verse 20 times to perfect this page.
+- Recite from the first verse to the eighth verse 20 times to perfect this page.

-You should continue like this for every page of the Qur’an.
 Persist with it and you will get better and better.
-As with anything the more you give it, the better you get.
-The next thing to note is that you should not exceed memorising a certain amount as to not exert yourself.
-You should not exceed your daily portion above and beyond one eighth of a chapter.
+As with anything the more you give to it, the better you get.
+The next thing to note is that you should not exceed memorising a certain amount so as to not exert yourself.
+You should not exceed your daily portion above and beyond one-eighth of a chapter.

-If I wish to memorise a new page tomorrow then how do I do it?
+If I wish to memorise a new page tomorrow then how do you do it?

 How do I combine between memorisation and revision?